North-Sea-Transition-Authority/offshore-safety-directive/README.md

 | OSD_NOTIFY_API_KEY                     | The GOV.UK Notify key                                                                                |

 - Optionally, the EPMQ integration can be disabled by running with the `disable-epmq` profile.
 In this case the `OSD_EPMQ_*` environment variables do not need to be set.
+- If you receive a `publishEpmqMessagesIntegrationTestPublicationToSnapshotsRepository` error when hot reloading then run the `publishing > publishEpmqMessagesIntegrationTestPublicationToMavenLocal` gradle task.

 ### Production